nguyentranminhkhue2006-maker/jaettu-kalenteri/pylint-report.md

     con.close()
 ```

-In this case, the default value of 'params' is '[]', an empty list.
-The problem with pasing empty list as a default argument is that it will be shared between all invocations of the function, and if the argument's content is changed during some function calls, the changes will be seen in other calls as well.
-This situation is not going to happend in practice, as the code does not apply any change to the list.
+In this case, the default value of 'params' is an empty list ('[]').
+The problem with passing an empty list as a default argument is that it will be shared between all invocations of the function.
+If the contents of the list were modified during one call, the changes would persist in subsequent calls as well.
+However, in this function, the list is not modified, so this situation should not occur in practice.